 A Phlebotomy Technician is a member of the healthcare team who is skilled in various techniques of obtaining, labeling, sorting, preparing and transporting blood samples from patients.
-The phlebotomy technician course includes but is not limited to: theory and practical training in obtaining adequate and correct blood specimens by capillary or venipuncture samples from patients.
-Also, observing safety precautions as mandated by the Clinical Laboratory Improvement Amendments and Occupational Safety and Health Administration is taught.
+The phlebotomy technician program includes but is not limited to: theory and practical training in obtaining adequate and correct blood specimens by capillary or venipuncture samples from patients.
+Observing safety precautions as mandated by the Clinical Laboratory Improvement Amendments and Occupational Safety and Health Administration is stressed.
 The phlebotomy student is taught patients’ rights and how to honor these rights, infection control, universal precautions, delivery and centrifuging, preparation trays for entry level work in the clinical laboratory, as well taking patient vital signs.
 Phlebotomy Technicians are considered a valuable asset to the health care industry.

-Objectives include, but are not limited to:
+Content includes, but is not limited to:

 - Patient identification

 - Basic Anatomy & Physiology

 - Selecting proper veins & tubes

 - All aspects of venipunctures

 - Proper infection control & sanitary procedures